miLibris/flask-rest-jsonapi/docs/data_layer.rst

 ResourceDetail
 ~~~~~~~~~~~~~~

-Instance attributs:
+Instance attributes:

     - model (Model): sqlalchemy model
     - session (Session): sqlalchemy session instance
-    - id_field (str): the model identifier attribut name
+    - id_field (str): the model identifier attribute name
-    - url_param_name (str): the name of the url param in route to retrieve value from
+    - url_param_name (str): the name of the URL param in the route to retrieve value from

 Class attributs:

-    - before_update_instance (callable) *Optional*: make additional work before to update an instance in the patch method
+    - before_update_instance (callable) *Optional*: additional operations to run before updating an instance in the patch method
-    - before_delete_instance (callable) *Optional*: make additional work before to delete an instance in the delete method
+    - before_delete_instance (callable) *Optional*: additional operations to run before deleting an instance in the delete method

 Example: